Enduro: Time-keeping enduros

-Enduros and rallies
+Time keeping and restart

 E2 bike jumping in Arratzu, Spain.

-There are two different types of events – enduros and rallies.
+There are two different types of events — time keeping and restart.
 Within the international off-road motorcycle community, the term enduro traditionally refers specifically to time keeping events which require competitors to maintain a prescribed mile per hour average over varying terrain.
 Competitors are moderated by a series of secret time keeping checkpoints along the race course, and are penalized based on their arrival time to the checkpoints.

-Rallies, on the other hand, are run on point to point courses where the competitor with the fastest time between the two points being declared the winner.
+Restart events, on the other hand, are run on point to point courses where the competitor with the fastest time between the two points being declared the winner.
 Such courses may be shorter than the total length of the race, in which case the course is repeated several times, with each repetition being referred to as a lap.
 Such courses may also be very long such that competitors never cover the same ground twice.

-In the US the rally format has greatly grown in popularity and is referred to as an "enduro" in many cases.
-The AMA National Enduro Series has used a similar format since 2007, referred to as "start-control / restart enduros".
-This format is believed to be more accessible for new riders by reducing the complexity of the race format in addition to making scoring easier for organizers.

-Rallies and enduros share two pronounced qualities; they are usually lengthy compared to most forms of motorsport racing and they cover varying off-road terrain, usually without repeating any section of the terrain in the course of an event.
-Examples of such rallies include the Baja 500 and Baja 1000, which are promoted and administered by SCORE International and are amongst the most well known long-distance off-road races.
-Off-road races that span multiple days and that have different types of stages, some that are timed and others that are not, are generally referred to as rallies (or rallyes) or rally raids (a term widely used in the United Kingdom that is synonymous with off-road rally) such as the Dakar Rally.